Oil Mist Extraction

 Metalworking fluids are used as a lubricant or coolant to keep parts from wearing.
 However, one of the inevitable by-products of pumps, compressors, turbines and other machines using oil is oil mist.

 Oil mist inhalation is a health hazard, so having it disperse into the workplace reduces the air quality. and can also damage the environment if released into the atmosphere.
 It can settle and coat machinery and has the potential to increase the risk of potential equipment breakdowns.
 Droplets can also settle on products, staining and potentially contaminate a product making it unusable.

-There's also cost savings to benefit from by having an oil mist filtration systems, as oil that escapes as mist can be captured, filtered and reused.
+There's also cost savings to benefit from by having an oil mist filtration system, as oil that escapes as mist can be captured, filtered and reused.